Event spotlights yearlong (RED) Campaign

-This holiday season, Bank of America Winter Village at Bryant Park dedicated its annual holiday tree lighting event to providing support for (RED) in their fight to deliver the first AIDS-free generation in over 30 years.
+This holiday season, Bank of America Winter Village at Bryant Park dedicates its annual holiday tree-lighting event to providing support for (RED) in their fight to deliver the first AIDS-free generation in over 30 years.
 The event supports a two-year partnership with (RED), for which Bank of America has pledged a $10 million donation.

-A family in Newburgh, New York gave this year’s tree to the park as a gift.
-The spruce was dressed with 30,000 white and red LED lights, along with nearly 3,500 starbursts, balls, snowflakes, and icicle ornaments in silver, white, red and blue.
-The holiday tree is lit through Sunday, January 12, 2014.
+This year’s spruce will feature 30,000 red, white, and blue LED lights, along with nearly 3,500 starbursts, balls, snowflakes and icicle ornaments in silver, white, red and blue.
+The holiday tree is lit through January 11, 2015.

-The Bank of America Winter Village at Bryant Park features a 17,000-square-foot ice-skating rink, a glass-enclosed restaurant, and open-air market for holiday shopping under the glow of the city’s lights.
-Located at W. 40th and W. 42nd Streets between Fifth and Sixth Avenues, the holiday village is adjacent to the New York Public Library and a short walk from Times Square and Grand Central Station.
+Bank of America Winter Village at Bryant Park features a 17,000-square-foot ice-skating rink, a glass-enclosed restaurant and open-air market for holiday shopping under the glow of the city’s lights.
+Located at W. 40th and W. 42nd Streets between 5th and 6th Avenues, the holiday village is adjacent to the New York Public Library and just a short walk from Times Square and Grand Central Terminal.